hzqst/metamod-fallguys/README.md

 # metamod-fallguys

-This is a metamod plugin for [Fall Guys in Sven Co-op](https://github.com/hzqst/sven-fallguys) as feature expansion.
+This is a group of metamod plugins for [Fall Guys in Sven Co-op](https://github.com/hzqst/sven-fallguys) as feature expansions.

+The metamod core is based on [metamod-p](https://github.com/Bots-United/metamod-p)

 # Installation